 “Farm Wife” and Co-Creator of Mike’s Maze

 Jess married into the Warner Farm family in 2014, but her love of farming started at a very young age picking peas and strawberries in her grandfather’s garden.
-Jess managed the Warner Farm CSA for 4 seasons from 2010-2013 before starting her “day job” as the Food, Farm, and Sustainability Coordinator at Hampshire College.
+She managed the Warner Farm CSA for 4 seasons from 2010-2013 before starting her “day job” as the Food, Farm, and Sustainability Coordinator at Hampshire College.
 Also the creative force behind Warner Farm and Mike’s Maze, Jess spends all of her spare time helping to beautify and promote the farm.
 Jess can often be found greeting customers at the farmer’s market and in the U-Pick strawberry fields, taking photographs for our website and facebook page, and scheming up next year’s maze design!